how to dry clothes without dryer

 Rainberg 5 Bar Radiator Clothes Airer Rack pack of 3 — Amazon, £12.99

-For more laundry tips, check out the best heated clothing airers and drying racks for 2023.
+For more laundry tips, check out the best heated clothing airers and drying racks.

 How long do clothes take to dry?